 We offer a wide range of subjects with a focus on traditional topics.
-Our small class sizes, strong academic ethos and personal focus help students transition from the breadth of GCSE to the depth of Sixth Form study – and provide excellent preparation for university.
+Our small class sizes, strong academic ethos and personal focus help students transition from the breadth of GCSE to the depth of A Level study – and provide excellent preparation for university.
 Time in the Sixth Form should enable all students to make a successful and confident transition to life beyond school.
 So our curriculum is designed to meet pupils’ needs by equipping them with the skills and knowledge they need for future life.

-The new A-level exams are amongst the most demanding and highly valued in the world.
+The new A Level exams are amongst the most demanding and highly valued in the world.
 Our regular assessment and target setting help ensure students are on track to achieve their best possible grades.
 We expect all our leavers to secure a place at university (if they choose this path).

 We offer a wide range of courses – the majority of students study four subjects in Lower Sixth and most will continue with three into Upper Sixth.
 In addition, all students study General RE, PSHCE, Careers and Enrichment.
 The Enrichment programme provides opportunities to study music, dance and sport.
-During the Lower Sixth students undertake the Extended Project Qualification.
+During the Lower Sixth students also undertake the Extended Project Qualification.

 Teaching groups are small so each student receives a lot of individual attention, which leads to effective personalised learning.
 We find students feel secure in these groups and develop the confidence to join discussions, express opinions and hone their thinking skills.